ljy19971022/T-Rex-Game-Replicate/README.md

-# T-Rex-Game-Replicate
+# T-Rex-Game

 Description:
-Another small project using Javascript, html, and css, replicating the famous game 2048.
+Another small project using Javascript, html, and css, replicating the famous game T-REX.
 I've also deploy the game on hostman.
 You can find it here: https://t-rex-game-replicate.hostman.site/

 Table of Contents:
 In the file uploaded section you can find all the file you need to play the game!
 Just download them all in a zip file to make it easier for you to organize.